m-a-h-e/m-a-h-e.github.io/index.md

 The idea was to use the knowledge about neural networks as they were when I studied and combine it with the latest research outcomes regarding new activation functions, new optimizer algorithms and new structures, better suited to solve several problems.
 As a side effect I got a better knowledge of Python and NumPy ...

-## What is a Neural Network made off ?
+## What is a Neural Network made of ?

 >Connected Layers of Neurons